billbuchanan/esecurity/unit04_public_key/README.md

 * A Python program to implement RSA in just 12 lines [here](https://asecuritysite.com/encryption/rsa12).
 * A Python program to crack RSA in just 12 lines [here](https://asecuritysite.com/encryption/rsa12_2).
+* Elliptic Curve methods are used in key handshaking (ECDH).
+If you want to see the curves that are used click [here](https://asecurity.site/encryption/ecdh3).

 ## Sample Exam Questions